redpen-cc/redpen-doc/source/configuration.rst

   ============================= ============= ================== ================== =============================================

 The character setting are made use of seveal Validators such as InvalidCharacter, and SpaceValidator.
 If users want to change the character configuration settings.
-Users can override the settings adding character into character setting file described in the above section.
+Users can override the settings adding character into character setting described in the above section.